code-423n4/2023-02-ethos/README.md

 ## Automated Findings / Publicly Known Issues

-Automated findings output for the contest can be found [here](https://app.gitbook.com/o/-MaHAMvqjUJYiOUPjcHt/s/VZOmHMDAAsleBLlHxrqx/slither-output).
+Automated findings output for the contest can be found [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/slither-output-ethos).

 Slither touches on some hot spots in our code, and while some of the findings may seem like false positives at face value, we invite you to look deeper.
 These concerns include issues with the handling of decimals and data structures.
-It is recommend that you compare Ethos' slither output above to Liquity's [here](https://app.gitbook.com/o/-MaHAMvqjUJYiOUPjcHt/s/VZOmHMDAAsleBLlHxrqx/slither-output-liquity).
+It is recommend that you compare Ethos' slither output above to Liquity's [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/slither-output-liquity).

 # Overview

-You can use a live version of Ethos Reserve [here](c4.ethos.finance).
-It is deployed on Optimism utilizing a real asset management vault, the code for which you can find [here](https://github.com/Byte-Masons/ethos-vaults).

-An overview of the codebase can be found [here](https://app.gitbook.com/o/-MaHAMvqjUJYiOUPjcHt/s/VZOmHMDAAsleBLlHxrqx/).
+An overview of the codebase can be found [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/).
 A relatively simple explanation of the system can be found [here](https://medium.com/byte-masons/introducing-ethos-reserve-5f08fa6af52a).
-You can find definitions for all the terms used in the system [here](https://app.gitbook.com/o/-MaHAMvqjUJYiOUPjcHt/s/VZOmHMDAAsleBLlHxrqx/~/changes/1/glossary).
+You can find definitions for all the terms used in the system [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/glossary).
-A table describing liquidations under different contexts can be found [here](https://app.gitbook.com/o/-MaHAMvqjUJYiOUPjcHt/s/VZOmHMDAAsleBLlHxrqx/liquidation-logic).
+A table describing liquidations under different contexts can be found [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/liquidation-logic).

 Please familiarize yourself with the following acronyms...